Empire Outlets: Development

+Operation

-Even though the grand opening was held on May 15, most retailers would open on a staggered schedule through mid-2019.
+Even though the grand opening was held on May 15, most retailers opened on a staggered schedule through mid-2019.
 By November 2019, there were thirty stores operating at Empire Outlets, and hundreds of thousands of visitors had traveled to the mall, with international tourists making up almost two-thirds of all spending at Empire Outlets.
 This, in turn, increased international spending on Staten Island by almost 50%.
 A 600-seat beer garden and a food market were expected to further increase visitation to Empire Outlets once they opened in early 2020, which they never did.
+By late 2020, Empire Outlets was struggling to make payments on loans.

-In February 2022, Empire Outlets went into foreclosure; it owed $38 million to Sterling National Bank and $174 million to Urban Investment Group.
+In February 2022, Empire Outlets went into foreclosure; it owed $38 million to Sterling National Bank and $174 million to Goldman Sachs' Urban Investment Group.
+Foreclosure proceedings continued through mid-2023, when Empire Outlets was still 60 percent vacant.
+In August 2023, a foreclosure auction for the complex was scheduled for that September.
+At the auction, which took place on September 21, 2023, Goldman Sachs acquired Empire Outlets for $10 million.

+In late 2024, it was announced that Nordstrom Rack would be closing that december.
+To cater to local residents' needs, and because the Empire Outlets had been unsuccessful in attracting tourists, the New York City Economic Development Corporation (NYCEDC) began soliciting local residents' feedback for the Empire Outlets site in 2025.
+That November, the NYCEDC and City Councilmember Kamillah Hanks announced plans for as many as 2,500 residents in the area, which would require rezoning Empire Outlets.

-Ferry terminal
+Ferry dock

 In January 2019, NYC Ferry announced that it would start operating its St. George route in 2020.
 The route opened in 2021 and runs from the St. George Terminal to Battery Park City Ferry Terminal and West Midtown Ferry Terminal in Manhattan.
-However, due to concerns that the massive Staten Island Ferry boats and the small NYC Ferry craft might not be able to share a dock, the New York City Economic Development Corporation announced in January 2020 that a NYC Ferry dock would instead be built close to the existing terminal, at Empire Outlets closer to the Richmond County Bank Ballpark.
+However, due to concerns that the massive Staten Island Ferry boats and the small NYC Ferry craft might not be able to share a dock, the New York City Economic Development Corporation announced in January 2020 that a NYC Ferry dock would instead be built close to the existing terminal, at Empire Outlets closer to SIUH Community Park.
 The St. George ferry stop began operating in August 2021.